 - How to evaluate and troubleshoot optical concerns that patients might have

-Another option for those in Massachusetts who do not wish to commute or relocate to attend BFIT for their Associate Degree in Optometry is Penn Foster Career School‘s online Optician Career Diploma program.
+Another option for those in Massachusetts who do not wish to commute or relocate to attend BFIT for their Associate Degree in Optometry is Penn Foster College‘s online Optician Exam Prep Career Diploma program.
 This program can be completed in as little as seven months, covering topics such as:

 - Math for opticians

 - Ophthalmic and contact lens dispensing

 Optician students will have the opportunity to complete a practicum before graduation.
 Graduates of the Penn Foster program will be eligible to sit for the National Opticianry Competency Examination (NOCE), the ABO exam, and the NCLE exam.